mrismanaziz/Reforestation/README.md

-## Every machine in the coin factory broke down all of a sudden without explanation.
-It just doesn’t make any cents.
+## Do you want a brief explanation of what an acorn is?
+In a nutshell, it's an oak tree.